MICHAL GLIKSON

 "In this world", said the sadhu, there are two kinds of people.
 Most are the bird eating.
 Some are the bird watching.
 The artist is both."

 I see peripatetic art practice as about being with the world in its immediacy.
-For me the story of the two birds reflects the idea that art can emerges out of an experience of life, culture, and environment, in a way significantly entwined with the stories of others.
+For me the story of the two birds reflects the idea that art can emerge through experiences of life, culture, and environment in ways significantly entwined with the lives of others.

-My feeling for peripatetic art practice stems from senses of being on the move for millennia whereby my family lost language, culture, and identity through their migrations and peregrinations.
-Although I have a passport, I have no firm senses about where I belong.
+My feeling for peripatetic art practice stems from an inherited sense of transience.
+My family lost language, culture, and identity through displacement, Diaspora, migrations, and peregrinations.
+I have no firm senses about where I belong.

-This form of practice invokes archetypal ideas of the Storyteller, Wanderer, Volunteer, Healer, and Activist.
-I am a chronicle-maker, a witness-painter.
-I distil moments of connection, revelation, bewilderment, and tragedy into tiny images on long scrolls of paper.
-I carry the work everywhere and anywhere is where I work.
+This form of practice invokes archetypal notions of the Storyteller, Wanderer, Alchemist, Volunteer, Healer, and Activist.
+It is about embodying the idea of being a chronicle-maker and witness.
+It is about distilling moments of connection, revelation, bewilderment, and ambivalence into tiny images on scrolls of paper that I carry with me and make along the way, each scroll picking up more or less where the last one left off.

-The idea that I am an instrument of change, belonging with the story that needs to be told, is powerful as in working out and through “the anxiety of rootlessness” I am always in a sense returning home.
+The idea of being an instrument of change, belonging to the story that needs to be told, is powerful for working out and through “the anxiety of rootlessness”.
+With this in mind, I am always in a sense returning home.

 Site powered by Weebly.
 Managed by Hostwinds